Alameda County, California Probate

 Filing Fees and Court Costs in Alameda County

-- Court filing fees in Alameda County are set by the Alameda County Superior Court in Oakland and include the initial petition fee, fees for Letters Testamentary or Letters of Administration, and charges for certified copies of court orders.
+- Court filing fees at the Alameda County Superior Court in Oakland include the petition fee, Letters Testamentary, and certified copies.

 The Probate Process in Alameda County